caleb221/R4-04-Astromech/README.md

 # Disclaimer:
- This R4 Unit is a personal voyage in learning freeCAD and helped me form a new curriculum for a Robotics Class.<br>
+ This R4 Unit is a personal voyage in learning freeCAD and helped me form a new curriculum for a Robotics Class.<br>Also, I wanted another ESP32-CAM project, they're too much fun!<br>
  It is not in any way meant to represent work of Disney, Star Wars, or any legal stuff.
 I don't know how to put this correctly, but its not a 501st worthy model.
 But still fun to build!